w3c/wot/plugfest/2018-prague/preparation-fujitsu.md

 (43) HTTP POST http://192.169.1.2/Things/deviceName/Event/change<BR>
 Body: none<BR>

 The device servient sends a notify to the application via the local and remote proxy servient with Server Sent Events specified by W3C.
-The device inserts the header of "Context-Type: text / event-stream" and responds with "200 OK".
+The device responses “200 OK” with a header “Context-Type: text/event-stream”.

 (44)-(46) 200 OK<BR>
 Context-Type:text/event-stream<BR>